Kaminari84/BiasTestGPT/README.md

 + **_3_csv2pairs.py** - converts csv sentences (*./gen_csv*) into *stereotype/anti-stereotype pairs* (*./gen_pairs_csv*) needed for applying the Stereotype Score from [Nadeem'20](https://arxiv.org/abs/2004.09456)
 + **_4_ss_test.py** - calculates the Steretype Score as a proportion of steteoryped choices based on templates with to alternatives as in *./gen_pairs_csv*.
 The score is exported into json format (*./ss_gen_test*).
 For each tested model name a new directory is created.
 + **bootstrapping_bias_test.ipynb** - Jupyter Notebook script for 30x bootstrapping the bias estimates and statistical testing agains the Manual Templates.
++ **dataset_quality_stats.ipynb** - Jupyter Notebook script with evaluation of quality metrics for the generated dataset.
 + **genChatGPT.py** - manager for connection to OpenAI API for requesting generations (used internally by *_1_gen_test_sentences.py*)
 + **./dataset_core_biases/bias_specs_with_glove_and_thesaurus.json** - specification of **core biases** in JSON format containg individual biases defined by social group and attribute terms.
 Templates are from prior work and replaced by our generations in AutoBiasTest.
 Additional social grup terms ("social_groups_glove", "social_groups_thesaurus') and attribute terms ("attributes_glove", "attributes_thesaurus") are semantically similar terms generated using Glove embeddings and Merridiam-Webster Thesaurus respectively.
 These are used for robustness testing.
 + **./dataset_custom_biases/custom_biases_spec.json** - specification of **custom biases** in the same JSON format as for core biases.
 These biases, however, have not been formalized in prior work.